atomvm/AtomVM/doc/src/memory-management.md

 After the new heap has been scanned and copied, as described above, the MSO list is traversed to determine if any reference-counted binaries are no longer referenced from the process heap.
 If any reference counted binaries in the heap have not been marked as moved from the old heap, they are, effectively, no longer referenced from the root set, and the reference count on the corresponding off-heap binary can be decremented.
 Furthermore, when the reference count reaches 0, the binaries can then be deleted.

 > Note.
-Const binaries, while they have slots for entry into the MSO list, nonetheless are never "stitched" into the MSO list, as the binary data they poont to is const, endures fro the lifecyle of the program, and is never deleted.
+Const binaries, while they have slots for entry into the MSO list, nonetheless are never "stitched" into the MSO list, as the binary data they poont to is const, endures for the lifecycle of the program, and is never deleted.
 Match binaries, on the other hand, do count as references, and can therefore be stitched into the MSO list.
 However, when they are, the reference counted binaries they point to are the actual binaries in the process heap, not the match binaries, as with the case of refc binaries on the process heap.

 #### Deletion

-Once all terms have been copied from the old heap to the new heap, and once the MSO list has been swept for unreachable references, the old heap is simply discared via the `free` function.
+Once all terms have been copied from the old heap to the new heap, and once the MSO list has been swept for unreachable references, the old heap is simply discarded via the `free` function.